The Great British Bake Off series 9: The Great Festive Bake Off

-The returning bakers were tasked to bake an iced stollen wreath for their signature challenge in only three hours.
-The technical challenge was set by Prue, who asked the bakers to make four snow eggs crowned with delicate spun sugar cages.
-For the final showstopper challenge, the bakers were tasked to make a 3D New Year's Resolution Cake, where all decorations must be edible.
+The returning bakers were tasked to bake an iced stollen wreath for their signature challenge in only 3 hours.
+The technical challenge was set by Prue, who asked the bakers to make 4 snow eggs crowned with delicate spun sugar cages in 1 1/2 hours.
+For the final showstopper challenge, the bakers were tasked to make a 3D New Year's Resolution Cake, where all decorations must be edible, in 4 1/2 hours.